alicebartlett/alicebartlett.github.io/_posts/sewing/2022-06-22-hovea-rasai-jacquard.md

 category: sewing
 headerimage: assets/img/sewing/hovea/inside.jpeg
 image: assets/img/sewing/hovea/filename.jpg
-tags: ["coats", "merchant-and-mills", "megan-neilsen"]
+tags: ["coats", "merchant-and-mills", "megan-nielsen"]
 thumbnail: assets/img/sewing/hovea/thumb.jpg
 ---
 Programming note: if you're seeing this and thinking "hey this isn't a weaknote!
 I hate it!" that's fine.
 You could probably subscribe to the RSS feed of [_just weaknotes_ over here](https://alicebartlett.co.uk/feed/weaknotes.xml).
 Also.
 I originally wrote this in June last year and then failed to publish it because I wanted some extra photos, that I then never managed to take.
 Anyway.
 Here it is.
 With me in June.
 I still wear this jacket a lot. it's been great.

-This is the [Megan Neilsen Hovea jacket](https://megannielsen.com/products/hovea-jacket-coat-pattern) in [Merchant and Mills Rasai Jacquard](https://merchantandmills.com/store/cloth/cotton/quilted-cotton/rasai-jacquard-square/).
+This is the [Megan Nielsen Hovea jacket](https://megannielsen.com/products/hovea-jacket-coat-pattern) in [Merchant and Mills Rasai Jacquard](https://merchantandmills.com/store/cloth/cotton/quilted-cotton/rasai-jacquard-square/).
 I think I was influenced on instagram into making this tbh.
 It worked out because I have worn it a lot, nearly constantly since I finished it few months ago.

 ## I have a couple of notes on the pattern